-You’ll only be able to replace between 20-30% of the calories you’re expending each hour as you’ll be limited by what your small intestine can absorb and deliver to the muscles.
+You’ll only be able to replace between 25-35% of the Calories you’re expending each hour as you’ll be limited by what your small intestine can absorb and deliver to the muscles.

-Aim to eat between 200-300 calories per hour.
+Aim to eat between 200-300 Calories per hour or use our free Calorie Intake Calculator to estimate how much you should be eating per hour.
 You’ll need to experiment in different conditions and intensity levels to find out how much you can handle.

 When And How Often Should You Take An Energy Gel?